ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 `typeof(null)` will return `object`.

 `instanceof` is much more intelligent: it works on the level of prototypes.
 In particular, it tests to see if the right operand appears anywhere in the prototype chain of the left. `instanceof` doesn’t work with primitive types.
-It `instanceof` operator checks the current object and returns true if the object is of the specified type, for example:
+The `instanceof` operator checks the current object and returns true if the object is of the specified type, for example:

 ```javascript
 var dog = new Animal();